The Poland Trust

 Poland Meadow

 After more than a decade of searching for a suitable site, we have now been able to build Poland Meadow.
 With land generously gifted to The Poland Trust by a local family, 12 homes have been constructed and 12 individuals and families are now living in these homes.
-We ask for a contribution equivalent to to 60% of market rents and priority is given to those people in greatest need.
+We ask for a contribution equivalent to 60% of market rents and priority is given to those people in greatest need.
 All residents have to have a strong connection to the parishes of Brockham and Betchworth.

 The scheme also includes the sale of 5 plots to local families to build their own homes.
 Future sales of these houses will be capped at a discount to open market values and priority will be given to local buyers.
 The proceeds from the sale of these plots helped fund the overall project.